Our Lady of the Holy Rosary Parish (Rochester, New Hampshire): 20th century

 Rev. Cyrille Joseph Paradis, pastor from 1900 to 1908, organized the "Societe des Dames de Ste-Anne", a social service group that is still active.
 In 1913, Rev. Charles Salyme Lacroix founded St. Charles Orphanage at the junction of South Main Street and Grant Street.
 The Grey Nuns of St. Hyacinthe first staffed the home, which is now sponsored by New Hampshire Catholic Charities as the St. Charles Children's Home.

 In 1939, a new Holy Rosary Elementary School was constructed during the pastorate of Rev. Joseph Henri Cormier.
 Holy Rosary High School was built in 1957 under the direction of Rev. Andre Brunelle, pastor from 1950 to 1961.
 In 1961 Rev. Gilles Simard arrived in Rochester, and under his guidance the Holy Rosary Credit Union was established.
 In 1963 the rectory was moved to the renovated Snow property at 189 North Main Street, the current location.
 Within the year, new church plans were underway.

 The Most Reverend Ernest J. Primeau, Bishop of Manchester, officiated at the dedication of the new church facility at 189 North Main, on September 15, 1963.
 In accordance with the Second Vatican Council directives, the sanctuary was renovated in 1977.
 In 1981 the Babe Ruth Baseball League established Msgr.
 Gilles Simard Park on an unused parcel of cemetery land.

 Rev. Paul D. Montminy was assigned to Our Lady of the Holy Rosary in 1989.
 Under his leadership, the administrative offices adjoining the rectory were constructed in 1994, the Holy Rosary Cemetery was landscaped and enlarged in 1995, and a new parish center was built in the year 2000.

 21st century

 In July 2007, the Rev. Paul Gousse was assigned as pastor of Our Lady of the Holy Rosary and soon afterwards established a perpetual adoration chapel.

 In September 2019, Fr.
 Adrian Frackowiak was assigned as the Parochial Vicar for Our Lady of the Holy Rosary and St. Leo Parish.
 It was his first priestly assignment; he hails from Poland.

-In 2020 the parish received a first class relic of Pope John Paul II from Cardinal Stanisław Dziwisz.
+In 2020 thanks to the efforts of Father Adrian Frackowiak the parish received a first class relic of Pope John Paul II from Cardinal Stanisław Dziwisz.

-In 2022 both Fr.
-Gousse, and Fr.
-Frackowiak were reassigned.